edwin-chalmers/m2-p5-webpack/README.md

 # Travel Tracker

-[Try it here!](https://edwin-chalmers.github.io/travel-tracker/) (YOu'll only need to run the BE if you use the site)
+[Try it here!](https://edwin-chalmers.github.io/travel-tracker/) (You'll only need to run the BE if you use the site)

 ## About
 Travel Tracker is an application designed to streamline the travel planning and tracking process for both individual travelers and travel agencies.
 The project simulates real-world travel management applications, aiming to simplify how users and agencies manage, track, and plan trips.
 The project's primary focus is on achieving the following objectives: